 By Sarah Major

-If a potential client asked one of your front-line employees about the history of your brand, would they be able to tell you?
+If a potential client asked one of your front-line employees about the history of your brand, would they be able to use the power of storytelling to share your brand story?
 Would they know why the company was started and by whom?
 Would they know the product ingredients and why those specific ingredients were selected?
 Would they know why your specific manufacturing processes were selected?
 Would they be able to share the personal brand stories that make people lean in for more?

 And most importantly, would they know your brand truths?

-Companies that know their brand truths use them to discover meaningful insights and ideas.
-These truths create a way in for new products and new product bundles that deliver on consumer needs in an authentic way.
-They allow everyone to have a clear understanding of important product elements on the way to building authentic consumer stories.
+Companies that know their brand truths and keep them alive among all of their employees use them to discover meaningful insights and ideas.
+These truths create a way in for creating and positioning new products and new product bundles that deliver on consumer needs in an authentic way.
+They allow everyone to have a clear understanding of important product elements on the way to building authentic consumer stories and clear brand messaging.

 To create brand truths, a clear understanding of a range of product elements is imperative.
 Here are four to consider.